TRIQS/triqs/doc/reference/python/data_analysis/plotting/plotting.rst

 `Only valid for matplotlib v>=1.0`.

-While one can use the regular matplotlib subfigure to make multi-panel figures, subplots makes it a bit more pythonic :
+While one can use the regular matplotlib subfigure to make multi-panel figures, subplots makes it a bit more pythonic:

 .. plot:: reference/python/data_analysis/plotting/example.py
    :include-source: